-^{1.} Sainteny, Histoire, p.
+27 Sainteny, Histoire, p.
 169.

-^{2.} Jalons, p.
+28 Jalons, p.
 15.

-^{3.} Jalons, ibid.
+29 Jalons, ibid.

-himself at the last minute, according to Sainteny (1).
+was recognised as "a Free State within the Indochinese Federation and the French Union", a formula proposed by Ho Chi Minh himself at the last minute, according to Sainteny30.
 Thus Ho Chi Minh did not get all he wanted, and the agreement was very vague on the precise nature of the Franco-Vietnamese relationship and on the extent of the authority of the RDV in South Vietnam.
 In addition, a supplementary agreement allowed French troops to land in North Vietnam.

 From the outset, Ho Chi Minh wanted the negotiations to be secret.
-Even Bao Dai, the supreme adviser to Ho Chi Minh's government, was kept totally in the dark until almost the end.
-(2) During the negotiations, Ho Chi Minh appeared reasonable, by being less demanding than his nationalist opponents.
+Even Bao Dai, the supreme adviser to Ho Chi Minh's government, was kept totally in the dark until almost the end.31 During the negotiations, Ho Chi Minh appeared reasonable, by being less demanding than his nationalist opponents.
 And he deployed his charm to conquer Sainteny.
-In this, he was very successful.
-(3) To allay the fears of the Americans and other Vietnamese nationalists that the Vietminh was a communist organisation, the Communist Party of Indochina disbanded itself in November 1945.
-But 35 years later, the Party's official history said candidly: "On November 11, 1945, the Party declared its "dissolution", but in fact, it went underground, and continued to direct the State power and the people...".
-(4) Later, in Paris, to French business leaders invited by Sainteny to meet him, Ho Chi Minh sought to convey the message that he would protect French economic interests, that he was "pro-French" because he feared Chinese domination.
-(5) This was before the arrival of Chinese Communist troops on Vietnam's borders in October 1949.
+In this, he was very successful.32 To allay the fears of the Americans and other Vietnamese nationalists that the Vietminh was a communist organisation, the Communist Party of Indochina disbanded itself in November 1945.
+But 35 years later, the Party's official history said candidly: "On November 11, 1945, the Party declared its "dissolution", but in fact, it went underground, and continued to direct the State power and the people...".33 Later, in Paris, to French business leaders invited by Sainteny to meet him, Ho Chi Minh sought to convey the message that he would protect French economic interests, that he was "pro-French" because he feared Chinese domination.34 This was before the arrival of Chinese Communist troops on Vietnam's borders in October 1949.
 The attitude of Ho Chi Minh from 1949 onwards to Dien Bien Phu and the Geneva Conference in 1954 would be totally different.
-Ho Chi Minh to use the same tactics later with Mendès-France at Geneva.
-According to Sainteny, Mendès-France was struck by the Vietminh declaration, repeated several
+Ho Chi Minh was to use the same tactics later with Mendès-France at Geneva.
+According to Sainteny, Mendès-France was struck by the Vietminh declaration, repeated several times during his talks with them, that they "wished to maintain a French presence in their country which they admitted they still badly needed", a perspective that was "extremely attractive" to Mendès-France.35 Sainteny found out afterwards, during his tenure as France's representative in Hanoi to his great indignation, that quite the opposite was true.36